31. include

 Pastes a reference before of after selected nodes.

-Commands copyAsInclusion (generally bound to keystroke Shift+Ctrl+C) and paste (generally bound to keystroke Ctrl+V) are used to compose modular documents, see the corresponding tutorial section in the User's Guide.
+Commands copyAsInclusion (generally bound to keystroke Shift+Ctrl+C) and paste (generally bound to keystroke Ctrl+V) are used to compose modular documents.

 When parameters referenced_document_URL and reference_id are not specified, command include is basically an alternative user interface for composing modular documents.
 It displays a dialog box, similar to the Include tool, allowing the user to choose which reference to insert.